archhaskell/cblrepo/README.md

 # What is cblrepo?

 The goal of `cblrepo` is to aid in maintaining a consistent set of Haskell packages, e.g. for a Linux distribution.
-Currently it's heavily influenced by the work required to maintain Haskell packages for [ArchLinux](http://www.archlinux.org/), but it's proven useful also for other distributions.
+Currently it's heavily influenced by the work required to maintain Haskell packages for [Arch Linux](http://www.archlinux.org/), but it's proven useful also for other distributions.

 # Building it